Tom Watt (actor): Television and radio

 After leaving EastEnders, Watt began presenting sports segments for Channel 4, Radio 1, Radio 3, Radio 5 Live, Talksport, and Cable TV.
 He has also written, presented and produced several documentaries about football for BT Sport Films, including the Football Outposts series.
 Watt featured regularly on BBC Radio 5 Live's Fighting Talk, where he won the Champion of Champions trophy on 28 May 2011.
 He hosted Arsenal TV's Monday night Fans' Forum until the show was discontinued.
 He also produced, directed and presented the Channel 4 children's sports show, Rookies in the early 1990s.

 Music

-Watt recorded a version of Bob Dylan's Subterranean Homesick Blues in 1985, with members of the British band New Order among other artists appearing in the music video.
+Watt recorded a cover version of Bob Dylan's 1965 song "Subterranean Homesick Blues" in 1985, with members of the English rock band New Order among other artists appearing in the music video.
 The single peaked at number 67 in the UK singles chart.

 Writing

 Watt wrote match reports and features for The Observer for several years.
 He has written nine books about football, including The End, A Passion for the Game, A Beautiful Game and the legacy book for the 2010 World Cup in South Africa.
 He was the ghost-writer for the David Beckham autobiography, My Side, which won a special prize at the British Book Awards.
 In 2017, Watt wrote 13 Years In Heaven with Thomas Salme.